What hybrid retrieval is

 Useful when:

-- A result you expected ranks lower than something else —
+- A result you expected ranks lower than something else, and

 --explainshows which signal placed each hit. - You're tuning a router rule and want to confirm the dispatcher (not the lexical fast-path) is being used.